 If the person will be working on the site then you should give them task specific training.
 This training provides information to people carrying out a particular job and what hazards, risks and control measures link to that particular task.
 This training should cover:

 - Information on the task that worker will be doing.

 - Hazards, risks and control measures involved in carrying out the task.

-- If relevant, it is good to show workers the Task Analysis/Safe Work Method Statement.
+- If relevant, it is good to show workers the Task Analysis.
 Other documents like standard operating procedure or work procedures are also a good idea.

 - Any relevant legal responsibilities, codes of practice or technical standards that must be followed.

 The way an induction can be delivered will depend on various factors, for example the number of people being inducted, the size of the workplace and the complexity of the work health and safety matters to be discussed.

 The method of delivering a workplace induction is up to the person in charge as it depends on the size and nature of the project.
 It pays to consider any language or cultural barriers before deciding on your induction process.
 Some ways induction training can be delivered are through:

 - On the job training.